 The city is operating under a collective bargaining agreement with the Wilmington Fraternal Order of Police, Lodge No. 1.
-The agreement covers all uniformed police officers for the three-year period of July 1, 2021 to June 30, 2024.
-This was subsequent extended through June 30, 2028.
+The agreement covers all uniformed police officers for the four-year period of July 1, 2017 to June 30, 2022, and the agreement was extended for an additional three-year period from July 1, 2022 to June 30, 2024.

-The city is also operating under a three-year agreement with Council 81 AFSCME AFL-CIO for its nonsupervisory employees in Public Works, Building and Administration Departments for the period of July 1, 2022 to June 30, 2026.
+The city is also operating under a three-year agreement with Council 81 AFSCME AFL-CIO for its nonsupervisory employees in Public Works, Building and Administration Departments for the period of July 1, 2015 to June 30, 2018, and the agreement was extended for an additional four-year period from July 1, 2018 to June 30, 2022.